Note: This website is not affiliated with crash boat P-520.

 The day before P-520 was due to arrive in West Palm Beach I was in contact with a delivery captain, I think he may have been Stephen Polk, who said he had received three phone calls from different folks, all claiming to be owners of the boat.
 He said he had been hired to take P-520 to Louisville and he made a reservation at one of the local marinas for the boat for one night.
 Marinas generally will only hold slips a few hours without a deposit.
 His plan was to become familiar with the boat, provision her and fuel, then depart the next morning.
 He was unable to get a return phone call from any of the supposed owners with a credit card number.
 On the third call he was told that his services were no longer needed.

 P-520 suffered hull damage on the starboard side during unloading at the Port of Palm Beach.
 The third strap from the bow had wooden blocks attached to the strap and one of them opened a seam between two of the planks on P-520.
 At the time, the opening was described as being about 1/4 inch by about 16 inches.
 To repair the damage fast drying epoxy was forced into the seam and a thin piece of plywood screwed to the hull to keep the epoxy in place while it dried.
 This should have been good until she was hauled out for bottom painting and permanent repairs.
-Unfortunately, that has not happened yet.
+Unfortunately, that has not happened as of October, 2023.
 Later inspection revealed that, in addition to the open seam, a rib and bulkhead suffered damage and that improper lifting may have, combined with neglect, contributed to her current rot issues.

 Since I live a short distance from the Port of Palm Beach, it was convenient to meet the P-520 when she arrived on September 29th, 2020.
 I wanted to get some photos for my website and a newsletter I produce.
 I arranged to meet Palmer and Matt Bendykcinski at the Riviera Beach Marina, next to the port.
 I was surprised that they drove down from New Jersey in the cheapest rental car available, a real “econo-box”, something comparable to a Toyota Tercel, rather than flying.
 I was further surprised that they drove straight through, not spending the night in a motel.